Rush Limbaugh executing assigned host duties flawlessly zero mistakes.

 What could be fairer?

-Everybody ends up with the same thing.
+Everybody ends up at the same thing.

 Guess what?